The Scottish War Memorials Project Forum Index The Scottish War Memorials Project

 McNAE, JNO.
 C. PTE.
 M.M.
 SCOTS GREYS.

-John Charteris MacNae, Military Medal, Private (40946) 1st Battalion, Royal Scots.
-Age 37.
+John Charteris MacNae, Military Medal – age 37 – Private (40946) 1st Battalion, Royal Scots Fusiliers.

 and his brother

 McNAE, RBT.
 CPT.
 M.C.
-L'POOL SCOTTISH.
+L'POOL SCOTTISH

-Robert MacNae, Military Cross, Second Lieutenant: 1/10th (Scottish) Battalion, The King's (Liverpool Regiment) Age 32.
+Robert MacNae, Military Cross – age 32 – Second Lieutenant: 1/10th (Scottish) Battalion, The King's (Liverpool Regiment)

-Born 1884 in Maxwelltown, Troqueer.
-Son of Robert and Grace (Charteris) MacNae of Rosemount Cottage, Maxwelltown.
-In 1914 Robert was a chartered accountant in Johannesburg, South Africa and he enlisted as a Private in the Union Defence Force.
-He was posted to the 8th Infantry, Active Citizen Force (Transvaal Scottish) and served in German South West Africa.
-At the end of that campaign he returned to the UK and in January 1916 was commissioned in the Liverpool Regiment.
-He was awarded the Military Cross for actions on 9 August 1916.
+Robert was educated at the Glasgow Street School in Maxwelltown and at Dumfries Academy and became a chartered accountant in Johannesburg, South Africa.
+In 1914 he enlisted in the Union Defence Force, was posted to the 8th Infantry, Active Citizen Force (the Transvaal Scottish) and served in German South West Africa (Namibia).
+At the end of that campaign he returned to the UK and in January 1916 he was commissioned in the 1/10th Liverpool Regiment.
+He was awarded the Military Cross for his actions on 9 August 1916 “For conspicuous gallantry in action.
+When all his senior officers had become casualties, he rallied his men and led them in two fresh attempts to capture the enemy's trench.
+Finally, he carried his company sergeant-major, who was severely wounded, back to safety.
+He set a fine example throughout the day

 Back to top